 But I already digress.
 What I find remarkable about Dykstra’s book is not that Mark ‘canonizes’ Paul, but how Mark did it.
 You see, Dykstra argues that Mark patterned his central character—Jesus of Capernaum—on Paul!
 Now, I’ve not come across that thesis before.
-But I find it intriguing—even compelling.
+But I do find it intriguing.

 Dykstra offers well-reasoned and detailed arguments as to why Jesus visits Gentile terrain (as did Paul), sits with foreigners (ditto), rejects Jewish legalism (ditto), has so much trouble with Peter (you guessed it) and, above all, why Jesus sacrificed his life on the cross (I’m working on that)—which event Paul taught was the key to salvation through belief.